Same-sex marriage in Luxembourg

-Same-sex marriage in Luxembourg has been legal since 1 January 2015.
-A bill for the legalisation of same-sex marriages was enacted by the Chamber of Deputies on 18 June 2014 and signed into law by Grand Duke Henri on 4 July.
+Same-sex marriage has been legal in Luxembourg since 1 January 2015.
+A bill for the legalisation of same-sex marriages was approved 56–4 by the Chamber of Deputies on 18 June 2014 and signed into law by Grand Duke Henri on 4 July.
+It went into force on 1 January.
+Polling suggests that a majority of Luxembourgers support the legal recognition of same-sex marriage.
+Luxembourg was the last Benelux country, the tenth in Europe and the sixteenth in the world to allow same-sex couples to marry nationwide.

 Partnerships have also been available in Luxembourg since November 2004.